Ferrari Daytona: Legacy

 In the 1980s, a Daytona replica was prominently featured on the first two seasons of NBC's hit television series Miami Vice.
 The black car seen in early episodes was a kit car built on a Corvette C3 chassis.
 Altogether, two nearly identical cars were used simultaneously in the production of the TV series.
 Ferrari was not pleased that its company and one of their products was represented on TV by an imitation car and sued the manufacturer of the kit for trademark infringement and trademark dilution.
 The Daytona replicas were retired at the beginning of the show's third season and replaced by two Ferrari-donated Testarossas, the company's newest flagship model at the time.

 In 2004, the Daytona was voted top sports car of the 1970s by Sports Car International magazine.
 Similarly, Motor Trend Classic named the 365 GTB/4 and GTS/4 as number two in their list of the ten "Greatest Ferraris of all time".

+In 2024, Ferrari unveiled the Ferrari 12Cilindri, the design of which was a tribute to the 365 GTB/4 Daytona.